Three Stages to Strengthen NDC Investment Planning: A Guide From the NDC Partnership

 To facilitate matchmaking with financiers, investment plans must have the relevant information needed to mobilize resources for the achievement of NDC targets.
 At the same time, ensuring common frameworks and language can be a powerful tool to better articulate needs and opportunities to provide more programmatic support responses.

-The NDC Investment Planning Guide and Checklist provides a basis for countries to design and advance their NDC investment planning, recognizing the process as dynamic and iterative, dependent on each country’s ambition, and capabilities.
+The NDC Investment Planning Guide provides a basis for countries to design and advance their NDC investment planning, recognizing the process as dynamic and iterative, dependent on each country’s ambition, and capabilities.
 Specifically, the guide lays out three stages through which countries can approach their investment planning.
 Each stage is broken down into specific components.
 While the guide presents this process in a linear format, countries will start at different stages, and follow different orders based on their unique needs.

 The three stages of investment planning include: